 What is Window Bonding?

-The window recess where the glass is bonded can be fibreglass, aluminum, or steel.
+The window recess where the glass is bonded can be fiberglass, aluminum, or steel.
 The glass is coated with a black ceramic border fused to the glass.
-The ceramic coating is a high-density formulation manufactured to protect the urethane adhesive from damaging UV radiation and to provide the ideal bonding surface.
+Our proprietary ceramic coating is a high-density formulation manufactured to protect the urethane adhesive from damaging UV radiation and to provide the ideal bonding surface.

 Marine Glass Products